 I was on a quest to create an oil-free vegan hollandaise, even if I only make it a few times in a year.
 Hollandaise is probably the first thing I ever made as a child.
 I loved it.
 My mother made it only few times a year, and I thought it was the best thing ever.
 Hollandaise is what my mother used to introduce us to artichokes when we first moved to California and what got me to like all kinds of vegetables early on.
-She served hollandaise with a variety of vegetables—asparagus, broccoli, green beans and sometimes cauliflower.This page has affiliate links and if you click on the links and purchase within a certain time frame, I’ll earn a small commission.
+She served hollandaise with a variety of vegetables—asparagus, broccoli, green beans and sometimes cauliflower.As an Amazon Associate I earn from qualifying purchases.
 The commission is paid by the retailers, at no cost to you.
-The payment comes from Amazon, not from you.
-I link to products and retailers that I use myself and can comfortably recommend.
-Money earned helps keep The Noil Kitchen running.
+Any earnings help keep The Noil Kitchen running.
 Thank you for your support.

 What is it that makes hollandaise so good?
 The traditional version is made with butter which makes it creamy and egg yolk which gives it sheen.
 But these attributes can certainly be replicated with plant-based ingredients and the oil-free vegan version has the huge health benefit of leaving behind all that saturated fat and cholesterol.
 The true essence of hollandaise is the silky smooth creamy texture and the bright citrus notes from the lemon.